 I just realized I need to amend my law school application.
 Should I do it now, or wait until I apply to the bar?

-Please amend your application as soon as you realize you left something out.
-We will process it right away, and you won't need to worry about it later.
+Amend your application as soon as you realize you left something out.
+We will process it right away, and you won't need to worry about it later when consequences for failing to amend could become more serious.

 Am I going to get in trouble if I didn't disclose something?
 Will the bar authorities see my amendment and think I did something dishonest when I applied?